localstack/localstack-blog.github.io/content/2024-04-11-localstack-neptune-development-with-gv-gremlin-ide/index.md

 There are many additional features directly in the Graph view.
 You can filter and navigate data interactively either using the search bar or the smart filter tool.
 You can also edit vertices and edges directly through the user interface, click on an element to view its properties and details, or edit them.

-We offer a wealth of customisation options to help you create unique visuals for your data.
+G.V() offers a wealth of customisation options to help you create unique visuals for your data.
 Make sure to explore all of those as they will be especially useful when reporting on data in your production database, for instance.

 ## Conclusion